ethereum/ethereum-org-website/src/content/developers/docs/data-structures/ssz/index.md

 ### Serialization {#serialization}

-Ultimately the goal of SSZ serialization is to represent objects of arbitrary complexity as strings of bytes.
+The goal of SSZ serialization is to represent objects of arbitrary complexity as strings of bytes.
 Each bytestring has a fixed length (32 bytes) called a chunk.
 These chunks directly become leaves in the Merkle tree representing the object.

 This is a very simple process for "basic types".
 The element is simply converted to hexadecimal bytes and then right-padded until its length is equal to 32 bytes (little-endian representation).
 Basic types include: